 He attended the 2nd Vatican Council summoned by Pope John 23rd as Official observer of the Mar Thoma Church.
 He always found time to get in touch with individuals in various parishes of Dioceses.
 He was very keen to conduct meetings of clergy very meaningfully.

-Chrysostom Metropolitan is unparalleled with his touching style of speech full of humorous statements and broad minded love of humanity.
-He is a devout idealist.
-Mar Chrysostom is a talented steersman able to guide the Church boat correctly to the destination as the times demand knowing the pulse of the period.
-He is endowed with an extra ordinary and indescribable talent to mingle with the youth to enter into a dialogue with them imbibing modern views.
-His presence enables each and everyone to overcome any highly complicated situation with the help of his inborn sense of humour.
-Thirumeni is also able to remain youthful in thought, vision and words.
+Chrysostom Metropolitan was unparalleled with his touching style of speech full of humorous statements and broad-minded love of humanity.
+He was a devout idealist.
+Mar Chrysostom was a talented steersman able to guide the Church boat correctly to the destination as the times demanded knowing the pulse of the period.
+He was endowed with an extraordinary and indescribable talent to mingle with the youth to enter into a dialogue with them imbibing modern views.
+His presence enables each and every one to overcome any highly complicated situation with the help of his inborn sense of humour.
+Thirumeni is also able to remain youthful in thought, vision, and words.
 The Mar Thoma Church decided to build houses for 1,500 homeless people by imbibing his vision on the occasion of his 90th birthday.
-As His Grace Philipose Mar Chrysostom Valiya Metropolitan is busy in action forgetting his advanced age, his spiritual leadership and sense of direction is a great blessing for the Church and society.
+His spiritual leadership and sense of direction are a great blessing for the Church and society.

-He is now living in Maramon Jubilee Home after voluntarily retiring from administrative responsibilities on 1st October 2007.
-But he is leading a very active life style even now.
+He lived at the Maramon Jubilee Home after voluntarily retiring from administrative responsibilities on 1st October 2007.
+But he led a very active lifestyle even now.
 He has given a new meaning to retirement by his present way of life.
-He visits many people and many people visit him in search of the noble experience of being in the presence of a sublime personality.
+He visited many people and many people visited him in search of the noble experience of being in the presence of a sublime personality.
 His presence is required not just in Church gatherings.
-Various religious and cultural organizations demand his advice and blessings.
-His magnetic personality inspires each and every one who gets in touch with him.
+Various religious and cultural organizations demanded his advice and blessings.
+His magnetic personality inspired each and everyone who got in touch with him.

 In connection with the hundredth Birthday, the Church decided to construct 100 homes for the homeless and also implemented a Project among Transgenders, to uphold and respect their identity.
 This is a unique and novel venture by any Christian Churches in Kerala.

-Blessy, the famous film director made a documentary on the basis of the life and vision of Tirumeni namely 100 years of Mar Chrysostom. , The documentary delves into the life, thoughts and ideals of Philipose Mar Chrysostom Mar Thoma Valiya Metropolitan, which received the Guinness Award in the category of the longest documentary.
+Blessy, the famous film director made a documentary based on the life and vision of Tirumeni namely 100 years of Mar Chrysostom.
+The documentary delves into the life, thoughts, and ideals of Philipose Mar Chrysostom Mar Thoma Valiya Metropolitan, which received the Guinness Award in the category of the longest documentary.

-Tirumeni was called to Eternity on 2021 May 5th on 1:15 AM at Fellowship Mission Hospital and the Funeral was held on May 6, 2021 at Dr. Alexander Mar Thoma Auditorium Tiruvalla and was buried near the St. Thomas Mar Thoma Church, Tiruvalla.
+Tirumeni was called to Eternity on 2021 May 5th at 1:15 AM at Fellowship Mission Hospital and the Funeral was held on May 6, 2021, at Dr. Alexander Mar Thoma Auditorium Tiruvalla, and was laid to rest near the St. Thomas Mar Thoma Church, Tiruvalla.